Ask Matt AI

 Are Interlocking 3/8 Inch Rubber Tiles Good for Home Gyms?

 For those who want to cover a smaller space, such as for a home gym in a spare bedroom, rolls may not be the best choice.
 It may be difficult to maneuver the roll into a confined space like a bedroom.
-Instead, consider a 3/8 inch thickness interlocking tile.
+Instead, consider a 3/8-inch-thick interlocking tile.
 These tiles offer between 3.5 and 15 square feet per tile, which means setting up a precise coverage space takes very little time.

 For the easiest tiles to carry and maneuver into place at 8 pounds each, consider the Interlocking Rubber Floor Tiles Gmats Light Gray 2x2 Foot product.
 The top layer of this rubberized tile has a smooth surface that provides just the right level of grip for those working out on it.